Why study Aerospace Engineering at Bristol?

 Bristol has a long history of association with the aerospace industry, which places us in a geographically excellent position; we’re only six kilometres away from Airbus, Rolls-Royce, GKN, BAE Systems and MBDA.
 This benefits both our teaching and research.
 Airbus, AgustaWestland and Astrium (now Airbus Defence and Space) are partners in our group design project, which means their engineers provide in-depth technical input and support for the design groups.

-The Industrial Liaison Office is able to help arrange contacts and placements in your first year, aided by the rich variety of employers in our vicinity.
+The ILO is able to help arrange contacts and placements in your first year, aided by the rich variety of employers in our vicinity.
 Being close to the heart of aerospace in the UK brings substantial benefits for your education and future employability.

 For a complete list of the aerospace units covered, please visit the Undergraduate prospectus.